-Daniel has been at WBCU since February of 2004.
+Daniel has been at WBCU since February 2004.
 An Anderson, SC, native, he graduated from Pendleton High School in 1999, and Toccoa Falls College in May of 2003 with a Bachelor of Arts in Radio Broadcasting.
 He credits his voice change and love of music to leading him into the radio field.
 “Everyone would always tell me I should be on the radio with my voice sounding the way it did when it changed,” he said.
 “I always loved music and wanted to be around it, but didn’t think I had the talent to sing for a living, so I figured I should play music for a living, instead.”
 While at TFC, he got his start in radio helping cover the 2000 elections in Toccoa with Lamar Ramey.
 A couple of years later, he interned at WNEG, leading to a part-time job.
 He worked full-time at the Georgia-Carolina Radiocasting home office in Toccoa for a few months after graduation before moving to Union.
 He is the host of Union County's Morning Show, filling that role since August 2012.
 He tries to keep his listeners entertained and informed from 6-12, and 5-5:30, playing a variety of country music, talking about artist news, community events, and giving away some great prizes each day.
 In his nearly non-existent spare time, he enjoys reading, music, church activities, and Boogaloo Folk Life Productions plays.
 He is a member of First Baptist Church, where he serves as music director.
 His wife, Katie Holden Prince, is a 4th-grade teacher at Foster Park Elementary School in Union.
-They married on July 14, 2007, and their first child, Katherine Grace Prince, was born February 17, 2010.
-They are expecting their second child in late March 2015.
+They married in July 2007, and their first child, Katherine Grace Prince, was born in 2010.
+Their second daughter, Abigail Hope Prince, was born in 2015.

 Mike Stevens came full circle when he returned to WBCU on September 1, 2003.